EvaMalinina/rest-api-nodejs/README.md

 React MERN Stack App

-React MERN Stack CRUD app tutorial - Create frontend and backend with React, Node, Express, mongoDB and consume REST APIs with React Axios.
+Create frontend and backend with React, Node, Express, mongoDB and consume REST APIs with React Axios.

 This project was bootstrapped with Create React App.